Sweet and Savoury Pursuits

 Juicing

-Plus, it's a bonus way to get more nutrients and vitamins into your diet, especially if you can convince your picky kids to give it a try.
+I think that juicing is a fun way to try combinations of fresh fruit and veggies that you wouldn't otherwise eat together.
+It's also a great way to get more nutrients and vitamins into your diet, especially if you can convince your picky kids to give it a try.
 I still can't believe I got mine to try this spinach juice and admit she liked it!

 Bunch of baby spinach on board.